Australia in summer 2024-25

 Significant weather and records

-For discussion of events during winter see the individual monthly climate summaries for Australia for June, July and August.
+For discussion of events during summer see the individual monthly climate summaries for Australia for December, January and February.

 Area-average rainfall